Moving to Birmingham: A Stashbee Moving Guide

 Make sure to check out the local job market before moving, if you are looking for jobs in the city you can check out job boards such as Indeed to see what is out there.

-Other main industries in Birmingham include health and social work, education and retail.
+Birmingham also has opportunities across sectors like business/finance, logistics, education and more.
+Major employers include HSBC, Jaguar Land Rover, and two big universities.
 Unfortunately, the Covid-19 pandemic hit Birmingham pretty hard, with higher unemployment rates being recorded since.
 However, there is hope that the city will recover well due to big-name brands calling the city home.

 Related